sandudorogan/words-learner/Readme.md

 A simple Android app for expanding one's vocabulary.

 ## Description
-Can fetch a word of the day.
+Can fetch word of the day.
 Can access a dictionary for given word.

 ## Installation
 Use app versions from the right-hand side of the page.